Bangkok Hotels – Tips and Recommendations

 - Mae Naem Suites – Have themes like Thai diplomats, temples, architecture, tribes & country life, nautical elements and more.

 - River view suites – Feature contemporary art, theater/music, kings and queens, railways, literature, tapestries etc. themes.

 - Pool Villas – Superbly designed on themes like Chinese, Art Deco and Thai Colonial.
 Have luxurious plunge pools and Jacuzzis.
-An iron stair case leads up to private terrace and river views.
+An iron staircase leads to private terrace and river views.
 Villas contain unique artwork.

 - 3 dining options and a bar – Thai, Deco Bar & Bistro (home-style meals and live music), all day patisserie.

 - Thai restaurant and cooking school – Occupies a cluster of three century-old Thai teakwood houses sourced by Jim Thompson (entertained the likes of Jackie Kennedy, John Rockefeller, Roger Moore, William Holden and Henry Ford).
 The fourth Thai teakwood house has been transformed into a Thai villa called Connie’s cottage.
 All four structures were transported from their original location in Ayutthaya by barge and rebuilt.
 (Recommended dishes: NUA SAN SEE KLONG TOON – 08 Hours Slow-Cooked Australian Beef Short Rib served with Grilled Pineapple & Tamarind Sauce.
 GAI YANG – Char-Grilled Chicken, Ginger, Garlic, Lemongrass, Crispy Shallot, Chili, Spring Onion & Tamarind Sauce.
 YUM TAKRAI HOISHELL – Spicy Seared Hokkaido Scallop, Lemongrass Salad, Shallot, Fresh Chili & Mint Leaves).